SharePoint/sp-dev-docs/docs/schema/ribbon-element.md

 </tr>
 <tr class="even">
 <td align="left"><p>**Image32by32GroupPopupDefaultLeft**</p></td>
 <td align="left"><p>Optional.
 A negative integer that represents an offset for the left edge of the image.
 Use this attribute when the **Image32by32GroupPopupDefault</span> attribute points to an image file that contains the images for many icons.
-The value of the <span class="keyword">Image32by32GroupPopupDefaultLeft</span> attribute is used to set the CSS <span class="keyword">left</span> attribute for the inline style of an HTML <span class="keyword">img** tag when the page is created.</p></td>
+The value of the **Image32by32GroupPopupDefaultLeft</span> attribute is used to set the CSS **left</span> attribute for the inline style of an HTML **img** tag when the page is created.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p>**Image32by32GroupPopupDefaultTop**</p></td>
 <td align="left"><p>Optional.
 A negative integer that represents an offset for the top edge of the image.
 Use this attribute when the **Image32by32GroupPopupDefault</span> attribute points to an image file that contains the images for many icons.
-The value of the <span class="keyword">Image32by32GroupPopupDefaultTop</span> attribute is used to set the CSS <span class="keyword">top</span> attribute for the inline style of an HTML <span class="keyword">img** tag when the page is created.</p></td>
+The value of the **Image32by32GroupPopupDefaultTop</span> attribute is used to set the CSS **top</span> attribute for the inline style of an HTML **img** tag when the page is created.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**ImageDownArrow**</p></td>